DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/SETTING-PROFILES/Customer-advanced-shipping-notice.md

 <ins>**Options**</ins>  | |
 **ASN strategy**    |	Select to send ASN based on delivery note or consignment note number	| •	**Single packing slip** – Send one ASN per packing slip <br> •	**Consolidated packing slip** – Send one ASN per consignment note (combination of one or more ASN)
 **Warn when consignment note not assigned** |	Option to warn user when Posting packing slip and Send to EDI is enabled but Consignment note is blank	| •	**Yes** – Receive warning ‘You are about to post the document without a Consignment note number assigned.
 The EDI advanced shipping notice will not be sent.
 Select OK to continue.' <br> •	**No** – No warning will be provided.
+**Auto assign consignment note number**  |  Ability to auto generate consignment numbers for **Single** and **Consolidated** packing slips.
+Where Shipping carrier is set to auto generate consignment numbers, the pro number sequence will still be used.
+This new document setting option applies to sales orders where no shipping carrier is assigned, or the shipping carrier doesn't auto generate consignment notes. <br> Where the document setting's ASN strategy is set to **Consolidated** packing slips and Auto assign consignment note number is set to Yes, the packing slip will automatically be assigned to latest open (not sent to EDI) consignment that matches the packing slip (for example shipping carrier, customer, address).
+If an open consignment note is not found, a new consignment note will be created and the packing slip assigned. <br> Users can still manually create and assign consignment note numbers as well.     | •	**Yes** – Where applicable, the EDI parameters **Consignment note number** number sequence will be used to create the new Consignment note.
+And for Consolidated packing slips, the packing slip will be automatically assigned to latest open (not sent to EDI) consignment that matches the packing slip.  <br> •	**No** – Consignment note numbers are manually assigned
 **Send only for EDI orders**  | Option to only create an ASN staging record where the sales order was created via EDI. <br> Only applies to customers that have this document type enabled.  |  •	**Yes** – ASN staging record will only be created when the sales order was created via EDI <br> •	**No** – ASN staging record will be created for all sales orders.
 <ins>**Shipment Type**</ins>	  | |
 **Part Shipment**   |	Specify the part shipment identifiers for ASN.
 Populates ShipmentStatus.	  | Example: PS